ikouchiha47/ikouchiha47.github.io/resume.markdown

 #### SDE-II

+- Lead code reviews and orchestrate deployments for multiple services in the platform team.
 - Build and maintain notification service to deliver `emails` and `push`.
 It helped track delievery, prevent re-delivery.
 - Analyzing and imporving db queries and system architecture to prevent db lockup along with datadog APM integration
+- Built a CSV manager to handle upload of multiple types of user info.
+Benchmarking APIs and functions
 - Build and maintain the golang sdk for the organisation
 - Establish proper logging practices,introduced tracing api calls and time taken.
 This helped debug slow user logins due to problems in other system.
 - Worked with Devops on fixing server-redis connection problems using strace.
 This eventually would enable people to use redis and cache user info.
 - Integrating logs using opensearch and a makeshift tracing library to trace api calls across services
 - Introducing migration standards and instrumentaion of existing codebases
 - Introduced caching and removing cross db connection and other fixing other problems with system design
+- Added support to logging library to handle PII data scrambling.

 <p>&nbsp;</p>
 ---